gdurin/pyFitting/README.rst

   --held heldParams [heldParams ...]
                         Held one or more parameters, i.e. a=3 b=4
-  --lin                 Use data in linear mode (default) --log                 Use data in log mode (best for log-log data) --noplot              Don't show the plot output --logplot             Use log-log axis to plot data (default if --log)
+  --lin                 Use data in linear mode (default) --log                 Use data in log mode (best for log-log data) --noplot              Don't show the plot output --logplot             Use log-log axis to plot data (default if --log) --creep               Use x-axis as x**-mu to plot data --data_logY           Use the log of Y data as input

 NOTE: --held parameter NOT WORKING YET (as of version 0.2.3)

+NOTE: The use of --creep and --data_logY (from version 0.4.0) is still experimental, and must be fixed properly.
+Using data_logY the Y data are replaced by log10(Y), so the fitting function has to be changed as well.
+This is usefull for fitting data for creep:
+Using v = v0 * exp(-(Hd/H)**mu), with v0, Hd and mu as fitting parameters can be difficult.
+Using data_logY implies to use lv0 - (Hd/H)**mu, with lv0 = log10(v0).

 2. Test the script
 ------------------